ncatlab/nlab-content/pages/2/8/0/7/7082/content.md

 $$\prod_{b:A} a =_A b$$

-Additionally, for every $b:B$, one could get an element $a:A$ via a function $g:B \to A$.
+Additionally, for every $b:B$, one could get an element $a:A$ via a function $g:B \to A$, since the [[principle of unique choice]] and the contractible fibers implies such a function.
 This gives an alternate definition: A function $f:A \to B$ is an equivalence if it comes with

 * a function $g:B \to A$
 * for all elements $b:B$, a witness $p(b):f(g(b)) =_B b$,